Redhill Aerodrome: Postwar

 The airfield returned to civilian use in 1947 but was suspended in 1954.
 In 1959 flying resumed at Redhill when the Tiger Club moved in.
 The following year Bristow Helicopters started to use Redhill as an operating base and carry out helicopter maintenance for the next 40 years.

-The airfield is still operated for private flying and training, with an emphasis on helicopter operators, and additionally functions as an important reliever airport for Gatwick Airport.
+The airfield is still operated for private flying and training, with an emphasis on helicopter operators.
 Pilots can use three grass runways.
 Information on the aerodrome's state can be found on the operator's, Redhill Aerodrome Limited, website.

 The aerodrome has its own Air Traffic Control and fire and rescue services.

 The airfield has also been the venue for the flying displays and aviation trade shows, including the annual Redhill Airshow in the past, which was focused around a charitable cause.